Shivam-Miglani/VolVis/README.md

-# VolVis
-Volume Visualization Project - Group 7
+# Volume Visualization of various objects using Java